Michelangelo La Neve: Life and career

-In later years he focused his activity on graphic novels (notably Day of the Magicians, illustrated by Marco Nizzoli), and started collaborating as a screenwriter with Manetti Bros. for the TV-series L'ispettore Coliandro and Inspector Rex and for the films Song'e Napule, Ammore e malavita and Diabolik.
+In later years he focused his activity on graphic novels (notably Day of the Magicians, illustrated by Marco Nizzoli), and started collaborating as a screenwriter with Manetti Bros. for the TV-series L'ispettore Coliandro and Inspector Rex and for the films Song'e Napule, Love and Bullets and Diabolik.

 La Neve was married to Mariella Pazienza, the sister of comic artist Andrea Pazienza.
 He died after a long illness in Rome on 18 January 2022, at the age of 62.
 His son Lorenzo is also a comics writer.